software-students-fall2022/specification-exercise-team-5/README.md

 ## User Requirements

+### User Stories

-As a student, I want to know which classrooms aren’t in use so I can host a meeting.
+- As a student, I want to know which classrooms aren’t in use so I can host a meeting.

-As a commuter, I want to reserve a seat in advance so I will have somewhere to sit between campus, reliably.
+- As a commuter, I want to reserve a seat in advance so I will have somewhere to sit between campus, reliably.

-As a student, I want to reserve a console so I can play games with friends.
+- As a student, I want to reserve a console so I can play games with friends.

-As a student, I want to reserve a study space so that I can have a silent study environment.
+- As a student, I want to reserve a study space so that I can have a silent study environment.

 ## Activity Diagrams